Easy Ways to Limit Sugar in Your Toddler’s Diet

-Like sugary snacks, drinks can also pack a surprising punch of added sugar.
-Sweet drinks, like fruit juice (even 100 percent fruit juice), flavored milk, soda, sweet tea and sports drinks are the number one source of sugar in kids’ diets.
+Sweet drinks, like fruit juice (even 100% fruit juice), flavored milk, soda, sweet tea and sports drinks are the No. 1 source of sugar in kids’ diets.
 When you see a bottle of juice, you might as well think of it as soda, since our bodies process natural sugar the same way as they do added sugar.

-If your child isn’t already a fan of sweet drinks, that’s great news!
-But chances are, if she’s had it once, she’s going to ask for it again (and again).
-If that’s the case, here are some good habits to try to lower her intake:
+If your child isn’t a fan of sweet drinks, that’s great news!
+But chances are, if they’ve had it once, they might ask for it again (and again).
+If that’s the case, here are some good habits to try to lower their intake:

-- Keep servings of juice to 4 ounces max; and once it’s all gone, refill her cup with water instead of more juice.
+- Keep servings of juice to 4 ounces or less.
+Once the juice is all gone, refill your child’s cup with water instead of more juice.

-- Avoid filling a sippy cup with juice and letting her sip on it over an extended period of time (the sippy cup causes sugar to stay on her teeth longer, which can lead to tooth decay).
+- Avoid filling a sippy cup with juice and letting your child sip on it over a long period of time.
+Drinking from a sippy cup causes sugar to stay on the teeth longer, which can lead to tooth decay.